Lost in Thought

 It's those memories of what was and what is to come that remind me that life is not guaranteed.
 All we can do is be the best we can every day.
 And even that can be a challenge.
 Some days, it's just hard getting out of bed.
 I just want to hide inside my house.

 There was a time when we laughed and loved.
 And played.
 Those are beautiful moments that I will never forget.
 We evolve over the years.
 We also discover the boundaries of what we will, and will not, accept in our own lives.
+It's time to move forward and let it go.

 Back in Costa Rica, this article was written using my photo shoot of this rare orange male Howler Monkey.
 The article theorizes about WHY there is a probable and large percent of orange mutations in the Costa Rica/Nicaragua populations.
 However, it does not speak about the isolation that these rare colored monkeys experience within their own community of darker Howlers.
+My point?

 But his story is powerful.
 Each of us is unique.
 And because he stood out in the wild, he was often abandoned by his community and labeled dangerous.
 Without the help from his community, he was alone and bullied by the others.
 Several years passed and a female brown Howler found him and thought, "I dig this guy."
 Thankfully this story had a happy ending.